Mathematical Sciences AMP

 Requirements for Admission to Graduate Studies for the Degree of Master of Science for Accelerated Students

-Students must declare their wish to enter the Accelerated Master’s Entry Program in writing to the Department Chair, and apply to and be accepted by the Graduate College before taking a course that they wish to count towards the M.S. degree requirements.
+Students are strongly encouraged to declare their wish to enter the Accelerated Master’s Entry Program in writing to the Director of the Mathematics Program by the end of their sophomore year at UVM.
+This is needed for successful planning of the student's coursework, as indicated below.
+The student needs to apply to and be accepted by the Graduate College before taking the first course (MATH 241) that they wish to count towards the M.S. degree requirements.
 Following acceptance by the Graduate College, they can receive concurrent undergraduate and graduate credit for up to 6 credits of 200-level courses approved for graduate credit.
 Another 3 graduate credits can be counted towards the M.S. degree while an undergraduate but cannot count towards the B.S. degree.

 Minimum Degree Requirements for the Degree of Master of Science

 Each student must complete one of the following options:

 |24 semester hours of acceptable graduate credits in advanced mathematics courses, and 6 semester hours of thesis research (MATH 391) culminating in a master's thesis.||30|

 |30 semester hours of acceptable graduate credits in advanced mathematics courses.
 No thesis is required.|

 |Under either option, students must take, or acquire the knowledge of the content in, the courses MATH 331 and MATH 333, and must satisfactorily complete at least 4 300-level mathematics courses.|